 - AL-INVEST Verde aims to promote the development of MSMEs in the region through the implementation of sustainable practices.

-- Component 1 of the programme works together with a consortium of institutions, made up of Latin American and European business support organisations, led by drought.
+- Component 1 of the programme works together with a consortium of institutions, made up of Latin American and European business support organizations, led by sequa.

-- The programme will grant 10 million euros in funding for innovative projects across the region to enable cleaner and more circular production processes in business organisations.
+- The programme will grant 10 million euros in funding for innovative projects across the region to enable cleaner and more circular production processes in business organizations.